clarkzjw/LEOViz/README.md

 ## Citation

 The method used to estimate the connected satellites is based on our LEO-NET'24 paper [Trajectory-based Serving Satellite Identification with User Terminal's Field-of-View](https://dl.acm.org/doi/10.1145/3697253.3697266).

-Please cite the paper if you use this tool in your research.
+Please cite the paper and reference this GitHub repository (https://github.com/clarkzjw/LEOViz) if you use this tool in your research.

 ```bibtex
 @inproceedings{10.1145/3697253.3697266,